TransBioInfoLab/AD-meta-analysis-blood/README.md

 # Folders in this repository

-- DRAFT-TABLES_FIGURES_4-17-2021: Has tables used in the code
+- DRAFT-TABLES_FIGURES_4-17-2021: Contains tables used in the code
-- code: main folder with code analysis
+- code: contains code analysis described in article methods
-- analysis_results: Folder with some of the analysis results
+- analysis_results: contains some of the analysis results

 # Code

 ## Install required packages